In Hollywood, bad audio kills a $100M production. On YouTube, it kills retention.

 Every video sounds consistent across uploads

 Same loudness.
 Same tonal quality.
 Same clarity on every device.
-Your channel stops feeling inconsistent and starts feeling intentional.
+Your channel sounds like a brand, not a hobby.

 Why this matters: Consistency builds trust.
 When sound quality varies, viewers notice, even if they can't explain why.